mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Conclusion

-Migrating SST to Terraform was fun.
-With the power of AI it was a super quick process.
+Migrating SST to Terraform was interesting.
+With the power of AI it was a quick process.
 Combined with my years of experience, I was able to quickly migrate.
-If you have a question or need otherwhise help, please reach out to me.
+If you have a question or need otherwise help, please reach out to me.

 Rating your images to see if your audience likes them is super important.
 In this article I have shown you how to do it with AB Picturer.
 Join the [AB Picturer Discord](https://discord.gg/ZSvMBCUeyA).